CraicOverflow89/Krash/readme.md

    - write
  - look at removing `KrashReference` completely in favour of `KrashValueReference`
  - ensure that `null` is not being returned when errors should be thrown
- - replace loose calls to `println` with a runtime method
  - all `KrashValue` classes should have private values and methods to get them
  - string buffer object
  - indexes for arrays/strings should be more capable like `list[2, 6, 2]` (start, end, step)